Diffeomorphisms preserving Morse-Bott functions: Local triviality of restriction maps to singluar leaves

 Notice that there is a natural ``restriction to $\CCman$ homomorphism'':

-It is well known that $\rho$ is a locally trivial fibration, \cite{Palais:CMH:1960}, \cite{Cerf:BSMF:1961}, \cite{Lima:CMH:1964}.
-We present now a slight modification of the proof from~\cite{Lima:CMH:1964} which uses local Ehresmann connections.
-This will allow us to establish also a local triviality of restrictions to singular leaves for certain groups of foliated diffeomorphisms, see Theorem~\ref{th:Zfol:ltf}.
+It is well known that $\rho$ is a locally trivial fibration for compact $\CCman$, \cite{Palais:CMH:1960}, \cite{Cerf:BSMF:1961}, \cite{Lima:CMH:1964}.
+We present now a slight modification of the proof from E.~Lima~\cite{Lima:CMH:1964} which uses local Ehresmann connections and hold for non-compact $\CCman$ as well.
+This will allow us to establish also a local triviality of restrictions to singular leaves for certain groups of leaf preserving diffeomorphisms, see Theorem~\ref{th:Zfol:ltf}.

 \begin{remark}\rm Let $p:\Eman\to\CCman$ be a smooth fibre bundle.
 Chapter~3 of \cite{HongKalliongisMcCulloughRubinstein:LMN:2012} extends Cerf-Palais result about local triviality for embeddings ``in a vertical direction'', that is for submanifolds $\Xman\subset\Eman$ being unions of fibres and diffeomorphisms preserving fibres of vertical subbundle. \end{remark}